When orders come down for Europe, many people ask, “How do you handle living in Europe?” That question boils down to a simple answer: You embrace it.

-Airlines continually offer low rates on their routes and there are multiple low-cost airlines that fly throughout Europe.
-Lufthansa and Eurowings even offer the option for surprise trips.
+Airlines continually offer low rates on their routes and there are multiple low-cost airlines that fly throughout Europe -- like RyanAir.
+Lufthansa and Eurowings also offer the option for surprise trips.
 The only caveat with any discount airline is that there are no frills.
 Because of this, you need to make sure everything is correct when you book.
 Mistyping a name could incur a fee to change it.
 Talking to an agent incurs a fee.
 Paying with a credit card adds Euros to your bill.
 You might also be charged for bags, so pay attention.
 Once you learn how to navigate the system, it is a fun experience.

 And if that still holds no appeal to you, take advantage of the organized tours that each military installation offers in addition to their other moving overseas tips and help.
 Grab a friend, your passport and go!
 It is a nice transition into overseas travel and it also introduces you to places you may not have thought to explore.